The Argument from Evolution

 The Origin of Life Remains Unsolved

 Evolution explains the diversification of life, not its origin.
-The transition from non-living chemistry to the first self-replicating molecule remains an active area of research without a consensus explanation.
-Some theists argue that this gap leaves room for divine intervention at life’s origin, even if subsequent development was evolutionary.
-While this is logically possible, abiogenesis research has made significant progress, and appealing to God to fill a current gap in scientific knowledge has a poor historical track record - the God of the gaps pattern has consistently retreated as science advances.
+The transition from non-living chemistry to the first self-replicating molecule is still an active area of research without consensus.
+Some theists argue this gap leaves room for divine intervention at life’s origin, even if later development was evolutionary.
+While logically possible, abiogenesis research has made major progress, and appealing to God to fill a current gap in scientific knowledge has a poor track record - the God of the gaps pattern has steadily retreated as science advances.

 Evolution Could Be God’s Method

-As discussed above, the possibility that God designed evolution as his creative tool cannot be scientifically eliminated.
+As discussed above, the possibility that God designed evolution as his creative tool can’t be scientifically ruled out.
 This limits the argument’s reach.
-Evolution removes the necessity of a designer to explain biological complexity, but it cannot prove the absence of a designer who works through natural processes.
+Evolution removes the necessity of a designer to explain biological complexity, but it can’t prove the absence of a designer who works through natural processes.

 Moral and Aesthetic Dimensions Are Not Addressed

-Evolution explains biological structures but does not fully account for moral realism, aesthetic experience, consciousness, or the existence of the universe itself.
-Theists can argue that these phenomena require explanations beyond evolution, preserving space for God even if the biological design argument fails.
-The Moral Argument for God and the Argument from Consciousness pursue this line of reasoning.
+Evolution explains biological structures but doesn’t fully account for moral realism, aesthetic experience, consciousness, or the existence of the universe itself.
+Theists can argue that these things require explanations beyond evolution, preserving space for God even if the biological design argument fails.
+The Moral Argument for God and the Argument from Consciousness pursue this line.

 Historical Background

 Darwin himself recognized the theological implications.
 He moved from conventional Christianity to agnosticism over the course of his life, writing that the old argument from design in nature, as given by Paley, which formerly seemed so conclusive, “fails, now that the law of natural selection has been discovered.”
-He was particularly troubled by the cruelty of the natural world - not just the ichneumon wasp, but the entire system of predation and parasitism that his theory revealed to be fundamental rather than incidental.
+He was particularly troubled by the cruelty of the natural world - not just the ichneumon wasp, but the entire system of predation and parasitism his theory showed was fundamental rather than incidental.

-The modern evolutionary synthesis - integrating genetics, paleontology, ecology, and molecular biology - has only strengthened the evidential foundation.
-Genomic sequencing in the 21st century has provided confirmation of evolutionary relationships at a level of detail Darwin could never have imagined.
+The modern evolutionary synthesis - combining genetics, paleontology, ecology, and molecular biology - has only strengthened the evidence.
+Genomic sequencing in the 21st century has confirmed evolutionary relationships at a level of detail Darwin could never have imagined.

 Relationship to Other Arguments

 It directly challenges the Fine-Tuning Argument.
 Fine-tuning advocates claim the universe’s physical constants were set to produce life.
-The evolutionary response is twofold: first, the constants were also set to produce a process defined by suffering and extinction; second, if fine-tuning was intended to produce intelligent life, evolution was an extraordinarily wasteful and cruel way to get there.
+The evolutionary response is twofold: first, the constants were also set to produce a process defined by suffering and extinction; second, if fine-tuning was meant to produce intelligent life, evolution was an extremely wasteful and cruel way to get there.

-The Argument from Biological Information attempts to salvage the design argument in post-Darwinian terms, claiming that DNA’s specified complexity cannot arise through natural processes.
-Mainstream biology disagrees - mutation, gene duplication, horizontal gene transfer, and natural selection are well-documented mechanisms for generating biological information.
+The Argument from Biological Information tries to rescue the design argument in post-Darwinian terms, claiming DNA’s specified complexity can’t arise through natural processes.
+Mainstream biology disagrees - mutation, gene duplication, horizontal gene transfer, and natural selection are well-documented ways to generate biological information.

 Our Scoring

 Soundness: 75/100.
 Evolution by natural selection is one of the most robustly supported theories in all of science, confirmed by converging evidence from paleontology, genetics, comparative anatomy, biogeography, and direct observation.
 Its ability to explain the appearance of design without a designer directly undercuts what was historically the strongest argument for God.
 The score is not higher for two reasons.
-First, theistic evolution is logically coherent - God working through natural laws would be empirically indistinguishable from God’s absence, so evolution alone cannot disprove a god who chose this method.
-Second, the argument targets the design argument specifically; it does not address cosmological, moral, or experiential arguments for God.
-These limitations prevent the score from reaching the 80+ range, but the strength of the scientific evidence and the force of the suffering objection keep it firmly at 75.
+First, theistic evolution is logically coherent - God working through natural laws would be empirically indistinguishable from God’s absence, so evolution alone can’t disprove a god who chose this method.
+Second, the argument targets the design argument specifically; it doesn’t address cosmological, moral, or experiential arguments for God.
+These limits prevent the score from reaching 80+, but the strength of the scientific evidence and the force of the suffering objection keep it firmly at 75.

 Personal God: 20/100.
-A personal God - omnipotent, omniscient, omnibenevolent, and actively intervening in human affairs - faces the most difficulty.
-Such a God could have created any biological outcome instantaneously and painlessly.
+A personal God - all-powerful, all-knowing, all-good, and actively intervening in human affairs - faces the most difficulty.
+Such a God could have created any biological outcome instantly and painlessly.
 Instead, if he exists, he chose a method requiring billions of years of animal suffering, 99% species extinction, parasites that devour hosts alive, and genetic diseases that torment children.
 He could have created humans directly but instead used a process that reveals humans as one twig on a vast evolutionary tree with no special biological status.
-The score is not zero because theistic evolution remains logically possible - perhaps such a God has reasons beyond our comprehension - but the gap between the expected actions of a loving, interventionist deity and the observed reality of evolution is enormous.
+The score isn’t zero because theistic evolution remains logically possible - perhaps such a God has reasons beyond our understanding - but the gap between the expected actions of a loving, interventionist deity and the observed reality of evolution is enormous.

 Higher Power: 40/100.
 An impersonal supernatural force or consciousness behind reality is the least affected by the argument from evolution.
-Such a force would not be expected to design organisms directly, intervene in biological processes, or care about animal suffering.
+Such a force wouldn’t be expected to design organisms directly, intervene in biological processes, or care about animal suffering.
 Evolution could be the natural unfolding of whatever reality this force underpins.
 The score is noticeably higher than the other two because the argument primarily targets purposeful design and benevolent creation - concepts that apply less to an impersonal higher power.
-However, the score remains below 50 because evolution demonstrates that at least one domain previously attributed to the supernatural - the complexity of life - has a complete natural explanation, strengthening the broader pattern that naturalistic explanations tend to displace supernatural ones.
+However, the score stays below 50 because evolution shows that at least one domain previously attributed to the supernatural - the complexity of life - has a complete natural explanation, strengthening the broader pattern that natural explanations tend to displace supernatural ones.